Hertz files for U.S. bankruptcy protection as car rentals evaporate in pandemic

 A trade group representing Hertz, the American Car Rental Association, has asked Congress to do more for the industry by expanding coronavirus relief efforts and advancing new legislation targeting tourism-related businesses.

-Even before the pandemic, Hertz and its peers were under financial pressure as travelers shifted to ride-hailing services such as Uber (UBER.N).
+Even before the pandemic, Hertz and its peers were under financial pressure as travelers shifted to ride-hailing services such as Uber.

 To combat Uber, Hertz had adopted a turnaround plan, aiming to modernize its smartphone apps and improve management of its fleet of rental cars.

-Hertz traces its roots to 1918, when Walter Jacobs, then a pioneer of renting cars, founded a company allowing customers to temporarily drive one of a dozen Ford Motor Co (F.N) Model Ts, according to the company’s website.
+Hertz traces its roots to 1918, when Walter Jacobs, then a pioneer of renting cars, founded a company allowing customers to temporarily drive one of a dozen Ford Motor Co Model Ts, according to the company’s website.
+(Reporting by Mike Spector in New York; editing by Grant McCool)